 - Backup jobs created by Veeam Agent for Microsoft Windows 2.0 or later

 - Backup jobs created by Veeam Agent for Mac

 - NAS backup jobs

-- Backup jobs for Nutanix AHV
+- Backup jobs created by Veeam Backup for Nutanix AHV

 Backup files stored in the scale-out repository can be used for all types of restores, replication from backup and backup copy jobs.
 You can verify such backups with SureBackup jobs.
 The scale-out backup repository can be used as a staging backup repository for restore from tape media.
 Files restored from the tape media are placed to the extents according to data placement policy configured for the scale-out backup repository.
 For more information, see Backup File Placement.

 To deploy a scale-out backup repository, you must configure one or more backup repositories and add them to a scale-out backup repository as performance extents.
 You can mix backup repositories of different types in one scale-out backup repository: